Japanese Net Nets: Fantastic or Foolish?

 Admittedly, data can be tricky to find.

-Net Net Hunter provides members with both a raw list of net net stocks and a hand screened net net stock Shortlist comprised of the best NCAV stocks in Japan, as well as lists for the USA, the UK, Canada, Australia, and Hong Kong.
-The stock Shortlists have been compiled using Net Net Hunter’s Investment Scorecard, and I use the list myself to select stocks for my own portfolio.
+Net Net Hunter provides members with both a raw list of net net stocks and a hand screened net net stock Shortlist comprised of the best NCAV stocks in Japan, as well as lists for the USA, the UK, Europe, Canada, Australia, and Hong Kong.
+The stock Shortlists have been compiled to filter out unbuyable and extremely low quality net nets.
+I use the list myself to select stocks for my own portfolio.

 A Net Net Hunter membership is probably your best bet for finding suitable net nets in any of these countries.